polterguy/babelfish/README.md

 * `languages` - These are languages the system supports such as Italian, Spanish, English, Norwegian etc.
 * `translations` - These are translated entities in the database, and each translation is associated with one language.

 Each translation belongs to one language, and each language can have multiple translations.
+Languages are referenced in the project using the language's ISO 639-1 code.
+Each translation entity again belongs to one language, and is referenced using the combination of its `id` and `locale` being the ISO code for the language.

 ### Definitions